1988 Poole explosion

 On 21 June 1988, a large fire and explosion engulfed the BDH chemical plant in Poole, Dorset, England.
-3,500 people were evacuated out of the town centre in the biggest peacetime evacuation in the UK since World War II.
+3,500 people were evacuated from the town centre in the biggest peacetime evacuation in the UK since World War II.
 Despite the intensity of the explosion, nobody was killed or seriously injured.

 Background

-British Drug Houses had operated in Poole for 40 years.
+British Drug Houses (BDH) had operated in Poole for 40 years.
 The plant at West Quay Road was constructed in 1982.

 Events

 The Queen Mary Pub on West Street neighboured the factory and survived but did sustain heavy fire damage.

-At about 7:30 pm emergency services were called to a fire at an industrial unit on West Quay Road in Poole.
+At about 7:30 pm, emergency services were called to a fire at an industrial unit on West Quay Road in Poole.
 The warehouse was operated by BDH and stood adjacent to the Port of Poole, and close to residential and commercial areas in Old Poole.
 The fire was discovered in an oxidising storeroom, and it had spread to the adjacent area containing flammable liquids.

 There were flames up to 100 ft high and flaming drums full of liquids were sent into the air and rained down on neighbouring streets.
-Missiles from the fire spread 50 m, and there was off site damage to 100 m away.
+Missiles from the fire spread 50 m, and there was off-site damage to 100 m away.
 A fireball was witnessed and a plume of yellow-brown smoke was seen rising over Poole Old Town.

 An evacuation began at 7:45 pm, affecting a 1 sqmi radius in Poole Town Centre.
 Nearby tower blocks were emptied, and terraced streets were searched.
 People were sent to the Arts Centre, Sports Centre and the Arndale Centre (now Dolphin Shopping Centre).
 The evacuation was organised by Station Manager Gordon Hughes.
 In November 1988, he became only the second recipient of the Chief Officer's Commendation.
 100 firefighters attended the scene.